MicrosoftDocs/fabric-docs/docs/enterprise/buy-subscription.md

 6. Select **Review + create**.

 ### Fabric Quotas
 Microsoft Fabric provides limits (quotas) on how many total Fabric CUs you can provision on your subscription depending on your Azure subscription type.
-You can review your CU usage in your Azure subscription.
-This section explains how to request a quota increase for Microsoft Fabric.
+The following sections explain (1) how to review your provisioned CU usage in your Azure subscription and (2) how to request a quota increase for Microsoft Fabric.

-##### Requesting a quota increase
+##### Viewing your Fabric CU usage
-To request a quota increase, you must have an Azure account with the contributor role, or another role that includes *contributor * access.
+To view your provisioned CU usage, you must have an Azure account with the contributor role, or another role that includes *contributor * access.
 Follow these steps to submit a request for a quota increase.
 1. Sign in to the [Azure portal](https://portal.azure.com/#home)
 2. Search for *quotas* and select **Quotas**.
 3. On the Overview page, select **Microsoft Fabric**.
+4. You will be able to see your usage records by subscription - select the following filters
+   * Provider: Select *Microsoft Fabric*.
+   * Subscription: Select the subscription you want to see usage for.
+   * Region: Select the region you want to see usage for.
+   * Usage: Select *Show all*.

+##### Requesting a quota increase
+To request a quota increase, you will need to follow steps 1 to 3 from the usage section and will need the same permission levels.
+Follow these steps to submit a request for a quota increase.
-4. Select New Quota Request.
+1. Select New Quota Request.
-5. Select one of these options to increase the quota(s):
+2. Select one of these options to increase the quota(s):
     * Enter a new limit
     * Adjust the usage %
     * You can also [add **Quotas** to your **Favorites** list](../azure-portal/azure-portal-add-remove-sort-favorites.md) so that you   can quickly go back to it.
-6. When you're finished, select **Submit**.
+3. When you're finished, select **Submit**.

 Your request will be reviewed, and you'll be notified if the request can be fulfilled.
 This usually happens within a few minutes.
-If your request isn't fulfilled, you'll see a link where you can open a support request so that a support engineer can assist you with the increase.
+If your request isn't fulfilled, you'll need to open a support request so that a support engineer can assist you with the increase.

 ##### Create support request for quota increase
 To request an increase to your quota, follow these steps: